vishpat/lisp-rs/book/src/evaluator.md

 ### If statement

-If the head of the list in the *eval_list* function matches the *if* keyword, for example
+If the head of the list in the *eval_list* function matches the *if* keyword, for example:

 ```Lisp
 (if (> x y) x y)
 ```

-the *eval_if* function calls **eval_obj** on the second element of the list and depending upon whether the evaluated value is true or false, calls the eval_obj on either the third or fourth element of the list and returns the value
+The *eval_if* function calls **eval_obj** on the second element of the list and depending upon whether the evaluated value is true or false, calls the eval_obj on either the third or fourth element of the list and returns the value:

 ```
 let cond_obj = eval_obj(&list[1], env)?;